Getting Started

 What the installer does

-1. Checks for Docker, Docker Compose v2, and openssl.
+1. Checks for Docker, Docker Compose v2, RAM/disk, and a free port 80.

 5. Adds local-ai.localhost to /etc/hosts if your OS does not resolve .localhost automatically.

-6. Runs docker compose up -d and waits for Django to be healthy.
+6. Runs docker compose up -d, waits for Django, and applies migrations.

 Want to inspect before running?
 Download the script first, read it, then run.